 a) Find a relaxed seating position at a time and in a place that will allow you to be undisturbed for a little while.
 Then set a timer (your phone’s alarm, your microwave beeper) to go off in five minutes.

 b) Close your eyes and begin breathing, slowly and deeply, through your nostrils.
 See if you can focus on the very subtle sensation of the air flowing in and out of your nasal passage.
 It’s like a little tickle, and for most people more subtle on the exhale than on the inhale.
 If you have trouble breathing through your nose, you can do the breathing through pursed lips, focusing on the sensation of the air crossing your lips.

 c) Within a few seconds a thought is likely to pop into your head (our minds are constantly generating thoughts, often seemingly at random).
 Take notice that a thought has arisen, but don’t evaluate or judge it (or yourself for having had it).
 Simply note it and then bring your attention back to the subtle sensation in your nose as you continue the slow, deep breathing.

 You will probably notice that your attention is likely to be “captured” by one of these thoughts, and that seconds or even minutes will go by with your being immersed in that thought before you remember that you’re supposed to be concentrating on the subtle nasal sensation.
 This is a natural pitfall in the process.
 Again, don’t judge yourself for having “strayed from the path,” just notice that it happened.

 With practice you will get better and better at both quickly noticing when your attention has strayed and at pulling yourself back to focusing on the breathing.
 Consistently practicing with this technique will have cumulative benefit, just as consistent exercise does.
-You'll get better and better and placing your thoughts where YOU want them to be, as opposed to being captured by a random thought that drags you into an unproductive place.
+You’ll get better and better at placing your thoughts where YOU want them to be, as opposed to being captured by a random thought that drags you into an unproductive or unhappy place.